 During several decades, our economy has grown according to the ‘make-take-dispose’ model.
 Now, we acknowledge that resource recovery is an essential factor towards a more sustainable and circular economy.
 It is, however, a complex problem and whereas Flanders is a top region when it comes to waste treatment, resource recovery solutions are only being developed and implemented very slowly.

 This observation has led to the CAPTURE initiative, which started in 2015 and has grown from interdisciplinary collaboration between several young and dynamic professors from 3 different faculties from Ghent University.
+In 2019, VITO and the University of Antwerp joined the initiative, followed by Vrije Universiteit Brussel in 2020.
+As a result: above 300 researchers are now collaborating within the organisation and we work together with above 100 companies.
 CAPTURE proposes an integrated approach based on three pillars:

 - Clustering of expertise, infrastructure and stakeholders in thematic pipelines, developing solutions from waste to resource, to final application